BitcoinDesign/Guide/guide/payments/send.md

 - Display bitcoin and local currency denominations for cost reference
 - Include an option to adjust fee rate based on some presets (e.g. high, medium, low priority)
 - Display a warning if the sender enters an amount far beyond the recommended rate
-- Consider offering a [replace by fee]() option to speed up stuck transactions

 **Don'ts**